-Post the COVID-19 pandemic brands will have to put in more effort to strengthen consumer trust to build long-term loyalty and customer value.
+Post the COVID-19 pandemic, a brand's communication strategy will have to include efforts to strengthen consumer trust to build long-term loyalty and customer value.
 One of the best ways to win back your customer trust is through authentic experiences.

 According to Nielsen Research, around 92% of customers trust UGC more than any other form of content.

 Despite reduced budgets, slashed resources, the demand for digital content on various platforms is higher than before.

 You must make use of this opportunity and look to add a ‘human’ element to your content to showcase authenticity and engagement.

 That said, it is noteworthy that the lockdown has brought humanity again.
 Where companies refused to set up video meetings and working remotely previously, today there’s no choice but to take the assistance from video call meetings, with kids pets and kids wrestling in the background.